truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 The Slot class service contains a vast range of methods and properties which describes the slot instance in various useful ways.
 One create a new Slot instance with the use of the `new` command.
 One Creator is provided with seven parameters that will fully initiate the Webble.
 Some values may be undefined if not used, and some values will be auto generated if needed.
 Good to know is that only the unique name, the value, the slot category and the metadata are saved in the JSON configuration file.
 Other values must be recreated at slot creation (usually during Webble initiation) and are not stored, or manually stored by the Webble developer using `coreCall_CreateCustomWblDef` in the Webble controller.
 If you want a special behavior, like for example a custom gimme, then you override the getValue method for the specified slot instance in your Webble init function at slot creation time. (remember to also add it to the top of the controller).
-To access any of the specific Slot methods just call them via the Slot instance (created with `new`) and then envoke the method one is after.
+To access any of the specific Slot methods just call them via the Slot instance (created with `new`) and then evoke the method one is after.

 ####**new Slot(sName, sValue, sDispName, sDispDesc, sCat, sMetaData, sElementPntr)**